ShriRamojiBhargavi/Calculator/README.md

 # Calculator

-# Created a calculator which operates the general calulations using operators and operands
+# Created a calculator that operates the general calculations using operators and operands

+To create the calculator used HTML and CSS Technology.